fidelix-project/fidelix/INSTALL.md

 * /opt: Optional data.
 If /opt is on a separate partition, the partition will be mounted with suid enabled.
 This may be necessary for certain third party programs that reside on /opt to function correctly.
-Note that any partition mounted under /opt will alco be mounded with suid enabled.
+Note that any partition mounted under /opt will alco be mounted with suid enabled.
 * /var: Variable data.
 Traditionally, this is sometimes put on a separate partition.
 * /usr: User programs.
 Traditionally, this is sometimes put on a separate